 Kelly stops Giants again, Diamondbacks win 5-2

-PHOENIX -- Arizona right-hander Merrill Kelly kept up his mastery of the San Francisco Giants this season, pitching the Diamondbacks to a 5-2 win Saturday night.
+PHOENIX (AP) - Arizona right-hander Merrill Kelly kept up his mastery of the San Francisco Giants this season, pitching the Diamondbacks to a 5-2 win Saturday night.

 The loss ended the Giants' five-game winning streak.